 Meanwhile, the individuals that populate the Democratic Party do not have the political will to strongly put forward a counter-narrative.
 They either agree with most of the Republican Party’s stances on key issues of human rights or they do not wish to create problems for bureaucratic institutions in government that would be shaken up if they said anything.
 They waffle on taking stands because they think any effort will be obstructed by Republicans.
 And they refuse to challenge the Executive Branch because that would mean going against President Barack Obama, a Democratic president perceived by much of the base to be liberal on many of these issues.

 Human rights becomes something invoked by US diplomats to advance national interests and justify wars of aggression or intervention.
 The advancement of human rights becomes a cover for justifying military occupation.
-Its meaning is wholly cheapened so America can expand its power in parts of the world.
-And, its leaders want to claim status as the number one country in the world while at the same time refusing to address human rights problems that make America less than number one; in fact, they make it difficult to criticize other countries for violating the rights of their people.
+Its meaning is wholly cheapened so that America can expand its power in parts of the world.
+And its leaders want to claim status as the number one country in the world while at the same time refusing to address human rights problems that make America less than number one; in fact, they make it difficult to criticize other countries for violating the rights of their people.

 The violations of human rights highlighted by the ACLU are acceptable tools in US government.
 They are believed to be effective in policing the country and keeping America safe.
-The officials that consider detention, the death penalty, secrecy, racial profiling, solitary confinement, etc, to be helpful are people more concerned with the continuity of government than the rights and civil liberties of human beings.
+The officials that consider detention, the death penalty, secrecy, racial profiling, solitary confinement, etc., to be helpful are people more concerned with the continuity of government than the rights and civil liberties of human beings.
 They tune out the impact of what they do because they lack the mental capacity to imagine a more humane way of handling possible threats to the country.

 When government has people who put the health of people before the health of government institutions, America will be a true beacon for human rights and freedom.
 But that has to happen first for any meaningful change to occur.